Torwali people

-The Torwali people are an Indo-Aryan ethnolinguistic group located in the Swat district of Pakistan.
+The Torwali people are an Indo-Aryan ethnolinguistic group native to the Swat Kohistan region (also known as Torwal) of Pakistan.
+They speak an Indo-Aryan language called Torwali, and are closely related to the neighbouring Gawri people of Kalam and Kumrat.
 The Torwali people have a culture that values the telling of folktales and music that is played using the sitar.
-They speak an Indo-Aryan language called Torwali.